|

 and left them destitute.
 Then Jim Crow stripped them of the last

+of their rights.
 Yet throughout all indignities,

 the Isle’s Creoles of color never lost their pride, their